NHOrus/srwq-compilation/episode-19.md

 ##SRWQ Mission 19: This could be the start of a beautiful relationship

-The hulking monstrosity rips itself out of the ground even as it transforms, the red under-mech being slowly consumed by the white plaque spreading across it, turning it into something...else.
+The hulking monstrosity rips itself out of the ground even as it transforms, the red under-mech being slowly consumed by the white plaque spreading across it, turning it into something... else.

 I AM WODAN!
 WODAN YMIR!!!
-ALL WHO TRESPASS ON THE REALM OF MAGUS...SHALL PERISH!!!
+ALL WHO TRESPASS ON THE REALM OF MAGUS...
+SHALL PERISH!!!

 The WildRaubtier settles on its right shoulder, blazing away at the EFA mech in front.
 "AND I AM KATINA TARASK, THE THUNDEROUS FURY!
 TODAY, WE STAND AGAINST THESE ENEMIES AS COMRADES!"